 Although total rainfall continues to be monitored at Fleam Dyke on a daily basis to allow assessment of total rainfall against long term averages over the winter and entire year, effective rainfall is now the basis of measurement of aquifer recharge.
 This data is provided monthly by the Meteorological Office Rainfall and Evaporation Calculation System (MORECS).
-This data takes account of losses due to evaporation, evapotranspiration and to the soils which reduce infiltration to the
+This data takes account of losses due to evaporation, evapotranspiration and to the soils which reduce infiltration to the aquifer, giving a recharge figure based on actual rainfall and antecedent meteorological conditions.

-3 Development of Drought Indicators, Mott MacDonald 2006
+&lt;sup>3 Development of Drought Indicators, Mott MacDonald 2006

-4 Review of Drought Indicators, Mott MacDonald 2011
+&lt;sup>4 Review of Drought Indicators, Mott MacDonald 2011